tgross/blog.0x74696d.com/content/posts/2021-07-29-networking-firecracker-lab.md

 ```

 For the kernel, initrd, and any drives, `vmctl` looks for the file in
-a well-known location and, creates a hardlink from there to the
+a well-known location, creates a hardlink from there to the
 jailer's chroot, and ensures the target is owned by the jailer user
 and group.
 In this example, `/srv/vm/kernels/vmlinux-5.8` will be
 hardlinked to `/srv/vm/jailer/$id/root/vmlinux-5.8`.

 The template file is rendered with the CNI configuration.
 We get the
-MAC address and append a `ip` argument to the boot arguments and do
+MAC address, append an `ip` argument to the boot arguments, and do
 some fairly gross things with `jq` to write that configuration to
 `/srv/vm/configs/$id.json`.
 That configuration is hardlinked to the
 chroot at `/srv/vm/jailer/$id/root/config.json` and owned by root.